Environmental geology: Soil Science

 Soil science is the study of soil as a natural resource on the surface of the Earth.
-Environmental geology is applied in this field as soil scientists raise concerns on soil preservation and arable land with the world increasing population, increasing per capita food consumption, and land degradation.
+Environmental geology is applied in this field as soil scientists raise concerns on soil preservation and arable land with the world's increasing population, increasing per capita food consumption, and land degradation.
 These environmental problems are attacked and reduced with environmental geology by using soil surveys.
 These surveys assess the properties of soils and are of use in geologic mapping, rural and urban land planning, especially in terms of agriculture and forestry.
 Soil surveys are essential parts of land use planning and mapping as they provide insight on agricultural land usage.
 Soil surveys provide information on optimum cropping systems and soil management so less land degradation is done and agriculture provides its optimum yield for the increasing per capita food consumption.